MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-extend-copilot-overview.md

 ms.custom: bap-template
 ---

-# What is considered a copilot offerring?
+# What is considered a copilot offering?

 At Microsoft, the term *copilot* refers to a category of large language model-based, generative AI interaction.
 A copilot empowers users to work smarter, be more productive, more creative, and more connected to the people and things around them.